springboardmentor443m-coder/Emotion-Detection-and-Music-Recommendation-System/README.md

 ```
 MoodMate/
 └── models/
-    └── emotion_model.keras    ← place here
+    └── emotion_model.py    ← place here

 ```

-> The model was trained on FER-2013 dataset and achieves **71.24% test accuracy** — exceeding human-level performance (~65%) on this benchmark.
+> The model was trained on FER-2013 dataset and achieves **66.24% test accuracy** — exceeding human-level performance (~65%) on this benchmark.

 ---